-As a team we have written extensively about the importance of retrospectives.
+As a team, we've written extensively about the importance of retrospectives.
 It’s one of the rituals that we believe in the most because of its truly transformative power.

 Retrospectives are team events that are usually held at the end of every cycle (could be monthly, after a project ends, etc.) where the team looks back on the previous cycle to learn and reflect on what went well and how they can improve.